 What you should know about taurine

 First of all, the question arises here, what is actually Taurine?
 Taurine is an organic acid with a sulfonic acid group and contains an amino group.
 Although it is an aminosulfonic acid, it cannot form peptides, nor is it an amino acid.
-It is rather a degradation product of the amino acids cysteine and methionine.
+Rather, it is a degradation product of the Amino acids Cysteine and Methionine.

 It was first extracted from bull bile in the 19th century and the bile acid was then called taurine.
 The term in Latin means bull bile and in Greek it comes from the word tauros, which means bull.

 Since the human body can form bile acid itself in the body and thus also the taurine, an external supply is not absolutely necessary.
 However, infants must be supplied with it through their mother's milk, as they are not yet able to produce it themselves.

 Studies assume that a healthy person weighing 70 kg has between 30 g and 70 g of taurine in the body, with about 75 % in the muscle mass of the person.
 Taurine can also be absorbed very easily through food.

 Some foods are particularly good sources of taurine:

 - Meat and

 In addition to sugar and caffeine, taurine is also found in energy drinks, so the caffeine may be more potent, but this has not yet been clearly proven.